restreamio/docker-gstreamer/README.md

 * libusrsctp (newer version from git)
 * WPE WebKit (newer version from upstream release)

-GStreamer and components are tracking upstream master branches (sometimes with minor patches) and are usually updated a few times a month.
+GStreamer and components are tracking upstream master branches (with minor fixes on top) and are usually updated a few times a month.
-There is a chance that after 1.18 release there will be additional builds against stable releases as well, we'll see.
+There is a chance after 1.18 release there will be additional builds against stable releases as well, we'll see.

 Base OS is Ubuntu 20.04 LTS.